5 Reasons You Should Try Cannabis Concentrates

 2. Easier on the lungs.

-Whether it’s a bong, a joint or your favorite bowl, smoking flower typically requires combustion.
+Whether it’s a bong, a joint or your favorite bowl from your local recreational dispensary, smoking flower typically requires combustion.
 When you combust flower, you are inhaling burnt plant matter which can act as an irritant to your lungs.
 Vaporizing allows for a safer approach to inhalables and is the primary form of consumption for concentrates.

 Concentrates are consumed in various forms ranging from portable vaporizers to quartz nails and titanium e-nails.
 Each method employs vaporizing as a means to deliver concentrates to your body, heating up your concentrates to the point of vaporization and removing the harmful aspects of combustion.